KanOnni/Testy/Web-page/README.md

 Users

 GET /users - // Fetch all users.
-GET /users/:id - // Fetch a user by ID.
 POST /users - // Create a new user.
 POST /user/find - // finds users by email 📧
 PUT /users/:id - // Update an existing user by ID.